MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/how-are-trace-if-expressions-used-.md

 ---
-title: How are Trace-If expressions used
+title: How Are Trace-If Expressions Used
 description: How are Trace-If expressions used ms.date: 04/20/2017
 ---